-This section provides brief descriptions of each module offered in 2024.
+This section provides brief descriptions of each module offered in 2025.
 Note that while we will make every effort to offer the programme as is, changes may be unavoidable, and the outline is thus provisional.
+Additional modules may be offered in the year depending on staffing.